mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ## Workflow Service Stubs

-Workflow service stubs is an interface to represent the gRPC service stubs for the workflow.
+Workflow service stubs are an interface to represent the gRPC service stubs for the workflow.
 It consists of two stubs: a blocking stub and a future stub.
-As mentioned above, the blocking and future stubs are generated by the Temporal APIs, described in another Git repository `temporalio/api`, and used by the workflow stubs as follows:
+As mentioned above, the blocking and future stubs are generated by the gRPC compiler based on the Temporal APIs, described in another Git repository `temporalio/api`, and used by the workflow stubs as follows:

 ```java